-He specialises in contemporary and traditional Turkish Ebru, an intriguing and historically fascinating art form which dates back hundreds of years and refined by generations of secretive practitioners.
+He specialises in contemporary Paper Marbling and Turkish Ebru, an intriguing and fascinating art form which dates back hundreds of years and refined by generations of secretive practitioners.
 To find out more go to History of Ebru.

 In February 2009 James’s Turkish wife, Bahar took Him to Moda, Istanbul’s artistic quarter.
 Here he received a birthday gift which was to change his life.
 It was his first Ebru lesson.

 After Ebru master Kubilay Dincer demonstrated some of the techniques, James said, “I was completely captivated by the dynamic nature of the dye landing on the water; expanding and contracting.
 It was like watching a living organism develop.
 Once Kubilay began to manipulate the spots of paint into various shapes and even flowers, I was completely hooked.
 I had to try it for myself.
 At first I only covered myself in paint, but eventually and with perseverance I began to make progress.”

 James went on to study Ebru for five years in Istanbul under the expert tuition of Kubilay Dincer.
 With the support of his wife James set up his own studio dedicating hours upon hours of practice to mastering the techniques and developing his own style.

 He also exhibited in the historic Antik Hotel making his first sale from a non-traditional style of ebru, The Willow Tree.

 During this time James and Bahar had two lovely children, experiencing all of the challenges and joy this can bring.